 Adopt a Goat!

 Developed a soft spot for our world famous Goats?
 Got a Goat loving comrade who would love to adopt one?
-Choose your favourite Goat and adopt them from December 2021 - September 2022!
+Choose your favourite Goat and adopt them for a year!

 You will receive:

 Choose which goat and tell us who's adopting them and we will email you a personalised certificate!

 - A video from the Goats with a personalised message of your choiceWe will hand write your message onto special edible paper using special edible ink, record the goats presenting the message, then eating it!